UnrealAkama/makecloud.dev/content/docs/settings.md

 ## aws_subnet_id

 `aws_subnet_id` is the subnet in AWS that you wish for nodes to be located in.
 For security reasons, it's recommended that this is seperated from other running systems.

+## only_public_ip

+`only_public_ip` is used for when you spin up agents in a vpc and they get a public ip and should be contacted over that ip address.